FourierTransformer/TableSalt/README.md

 TableSalt
 =========
 TableSalt is a constraint satisfaction framework.
-If I did it right, it should be fairly easy to adapt to any constraint satisfaction problem.
+It allows you to write custom constraint functions (Pepper Constraints) that can be used to solve practically any constraint satisfaction problem.

+Keep reading and check out the [documentation](http://FourierTransofmer.github.io/TableSalt) for more info.

 ## Installation
 To have the latest version of TableSalt, it an be installed as a submodule: